 In recent years, gender and related concepts have become a common focus of social change and social debate.
 Many societies, including American society, have seen a rapid change in perceptions of gender roles, media portrayals of gender, and legal trends relating to gender.
 For example, there has been an increase in children's toys attempting to cater to both genders (such as Legos marketed to girls), rather than catering to traditional stereotypes.
 Nationwide, the acceptance of homosexuality and gender questioning has resulted in a rapid push for legal change to keep up with social change.
+21

-21. Enter your footnote content here.
-Children's Development by Ana R. Leon is licensed under CC BY 4.0
+4.0[27] Children's Development by Ana R. Leon is licensed under CC BY 4.0